-Many individuals will be working to gather paperwork over the next few days to complete their 2019 taxes.
-Although the tax deadline was extended until July 15th, the deadline always seems to sneak up quickly.
-We know you may have a lot on your plate lately, so as we near the finish line of tax season, here are a few helpful reminders from the TurboTax team to help you save on your taxes and file on time.
+Many individuals will be working to gather their tax documents to complete their 2020 taxes.
+Although the tax deadline was extended until May 17th, the deadline always seems to sneak up quickly.
+I know you may have a lot on your plate lately, so as we near the finish line of tax season, here are a few helpful reminders from the TurboTax team to help you save on your taxes and to help you file your individual tax return (Form 1040) on time.

-- Yes, you still may be able to itemize!: Although TurboTax estimates that about 90% of taxpayers will now take the standard deduction instead of itemizing, up from about 70% last tax season, gathering a few additional receipts for tax-deductible expenses may push you over the standard deduction and lower your tax liability.
+- Yes, you still may be able to itemize!: Although TurboTax estimated and the IRS data confirmed that about 90% of taxpayers now take the standard deduction instead of itemizing due to tax reform, gathering a few additional receipts for tax-deductible expenses may push you over the standard deduction and lower your tax liability.
 Review these items for a potential tax benefit:

 - Previous state tax liability paid

 - Charitable contributions – pro tip: TurboTax ItsDeductible will help you track and accurately value your donated items.

 - Points paid to purchase a new home or refinance an existing home

 - Get your tax refund.
 Even if you are below the IRS filing threshold ($12,400 single and $24,800 married filing jointly), you should still file a tax return especially if federal taxes were withheld and if you are eligible for a refundable tax credit like the Earned Income Tax Credit since you may have a tax refund waiting.
 The IRS reports about $1 billion in unclaimed refunds every year, and more recent data reveals the average unclaimed tax refund is close to $800.